 .
 We sunk all our time and money into this house, while our friends were purchasing big, beautiful homes that were move-in ready.
 However, along with their big, beautiful home, came a big and not so beautiful mortgage payment.

 Over time my feelings for this house quickly changed from excitement to annoyance.
 It was a thorn in my side.
 While our friends were out having fun evenings, we were spending our time grouting tiles.
 After 2 years of hard work, our home was finally done!
 Looking back, it was a fun project to take on with my husband.
 I learned a lot about sheetrocking and tongue & groove flooring, plus we saved a lot of money doing the work ourselves.

 In more recent years, I’ve heard financial experts say it’s a sound financial decision to “keep your starter home, as your forever home” and we did just that.
-After 15 years and 3 kids later, we currently live mortgage free!
+15 years and 3 kids later, we currently live mortgage free!

-I met my husband in my early 20s and he was in the process of purchasing his grandmother’s old house in Milford, Connecticut.
+I met my husband in my early 20s when he was in the process of purchasing his grandmother’s old house in Milford, Connecticut.
 Excited to keep the house in the family, his grandmother let him buy the house for a very decent price.
 It was an exciting time for him, and for us.